raulanatol/dotfiles/README.md

 ## How to add a new application?

 Create a new folder with the name of the application and put inside all the files that this application needed.

+# Extra installation guide

+## Configure iTerm

+Preferences > General > Preferences >

+✅ Load preferences from a custom folder or URL  (~/.dotfiles/iTerm) ✅ Save changes to folder when iTerm2 quits